dzhadinets/yalda/README.md

 - in order to exit from QEMU use ctrl-a-x

 ## Known issues
-- Dependencies are not checked correctly and it leads to errors. will be reimplemented
+- Dependencies are not checked correctly(disabled now) and it leads to errors. will be reimplemented
+- UDD module does not links to stable build
 - host kernel usage is unusable for now